jmitz/daymetpy/README.md

 ## Use

 Example code to calculate the temperature difference between Denver and Miami is given below.
 This gives an idea of code functionality and use.
+A worked example in an ipython notebook format can be found in the 'example' subdirectory.

 ```python
 import sys